 Mowing your grass for the last time before winter depends on when the grass stops growing, and the first freeze.
 It’s best to do the last cutting after the lawn has gone dormant, and before the first freeze, but this can be difficult to determine.
 Just be sure not to mow during a freeze, as this can stress and damage the grass to the point where it might not recover.

 Your sprinkler system is an important investment.
-Call Smart Earth Sprinklers at (512) 694-1174 or contact us online for all your inspection, repair, and maintenance requirements.
+Contact Smart Earth Sprinklers for all your inspection, repair, and maintenance requirements.